- Townsville: February, July

 View the handbook for a detailed overview of core subjects and available options.

-High achieving Bachelor of Marine Science students can continue their studies through the Bachelor of Science (Honours) degree.
-This course consists of extra study and the development of a personal research project and thesis.
+The Bachelor of Science (Honours) degree is available for high-achieving students.
+It consists of extra study and the development of a personal research project and thesis.
 An Honours degree is usually essential for entry to research higher degrees.
-Refer to the Bachelor of Science (Honours) Handbook for eligibility information.
+Please refer to the Bachelor of Science (Honours) Handbook for eligibility information.

 Entry score threshold